DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 5.md

 }
 ```

-You can define variables and functions inside a resource.
-Every time you create a resource, you need to add an initializer to set initial variable values.
+Inside a resource, you can define variables and functions.
+Every time you create a resource, you must include an initializer to set initial variable values.
+Here's an example:

 ```jsx